Gold Filled Explained | The Curious Gem

+4. What stamps are used on gold filled items?

 It is a legal requirement in the United States (where much gold filled is manufactured) to stamp, where possible, items which are gold filled.
 You will see 'GF 14/20' or '1/20 14K GF' indicating the item is 14K gold filled and 1/20 of gold by weight.
 However, not all items are big enough to stamp (you will find this with sterling silver items too).
 However, please be aware that countries other than the US manufacture gold filled items and can basically stamp anything onto any metal.
 Buy your items from a reputable supplier (like The Curious Gem!) to ensure you are getting what you are paying for.

 5. Does gold filled tarnish?

 Many people think that gold and gold filled does not tarnish.
 Unfortunately this is wrong.
 Pure gold (24k gold) does not tarnish because it is not alloyed (mixed) with other metals but all other karats of gold are alloyed with other metals and this is why tarnishing may occur.
 The higher the karat of gold the less likely it is to discolour (tarnish).
 Very little tarnishing will be observed in 14K gold, and it may take years before discolouration occurs.
-The most common causes of tarnishing are: oxidation, exposure to sulfur, differing body chemistries and exposure to perfume, hairspray, cleaning agents etc. Taking care of your jewellery and proper storage are the best methods to avoid tarnishing.
+The most common causes of tarnishing are: oxidation, exposure to sulphur, differing body chemistries and exposure to perfume, hairspray, cleaning agents etc. Taking care of your jewellery and proper storage are the best methods to avoid tarnishing.